jordi-star/crunch-gd/README.md

 # crunch-gd
 A texture packer designed for Godot using ChevyRay's crunch-rs Automatically creates AtlasTexture resources from generated spritesheet.
+Designed for Godot 4.x: AtlasTextures generated may not work with older versions.

 ## Usage:
 ```